 Farmhouse Modern keeps the minimalistic tradition of modern design but adds warmth and rustic ease.
 For Décor Aid, this means that it brings a comfortable hominess to your architecture without sacrificing the utility of modern lines.
 The rustic elements of Farmhouse Modern focus on natural materials and muted colors.
 This helps to keep a modern lens of simplicity as each line is both practical and beautiful.

-Farmhouse Modern garage doors take these design elements to heart with use of color and architectural design in the following ways:
+Farmhouse Modern garage doors take these design elements to heart with the use of color and architectural design in the following ways:

 - Muted colors like gray, white, and brown